-Program Mission Statement: The HawCC Accounting Program's mission is to help students learn and develop skills, competencies, and values required by employers and necessary for becoming contributing members of society.
+Program Mission Statement (or provide link): The HawCC Accounting Program's mission is to help students learn and develop skills, competencies, and values required by employers and necessary for becoming contributing members of society.
 It is empowered through its motto, "where students learn to meet employer expectations."